 Extending the curb beyond the sidewalk or buffer edge shortens crosswalk length and increases visibility of people walking and rolling, particularly where there is on-street parking.
-Curb extensions are also effective tools for narrowing streets or tightening intersections to reduce motor vehicle turning speeds.
+Curb extensions as a design element are also effective tools for narrowing streets or tightening intersections to reduce motor vehicle turning speeds.
 Curb extensions may also be used to create a chicane or a bus bulb.